mxamusic/CTFIgniter/README.md

 ====

 # CTFIgniter
-CTF Igniter is a fast CTF deployment tool with Nginx + CTFd engine.
+CTF Igniter is a fast CTF deployment with CTFd engine payload.

 # Installation
 1. Install a Debian system (base system + ssh server only).